 So, from these statistics we can see that something like 25-30% of people who call themselves “Pro-Life” do not want abortion to be made absolutely illegal.
 It also tells us that for a significant portion of the American population, the decision about the moral acceptability of abortion is based not on the moral status of the fetus but rather on the circumstances of the pregnant woman.
 For many, an unborn child who was conceived as the result of rape or incest does not have a right to life.
 In my opinion, that is not a truly “pro-life point of view.
 Gallup did not ask the question, but I wonder how many “pro-life” people might believe that abortion should be legal in cases in which the mother is 12 years old or is developmentally disabled.
 Here too the right to life of the unborn child is no longer the deciding factor.
 Rather the circumstances of the mother has become the deciding factor.
 That is the “pro-choice” moral framework not the “pro-life moral framework.

 What these statistics show us is that most Americans do not base their views on the moral acceptability of abortion on a belief that an unborn child is a human being with all the rights to life that any human being should have.
 Until there is a substantial majority of Americans who believe that abortion is wrong because it is the taking of a human life, there will be no ban on the practice of abortion in America.
-The problem of abortion in America is not that it is legal; rather the problem is that most Americans what it to be legal.
+The problem of abortion in America is not that it is legal; rather the problem is that most Americans want it to be legal.
 It is, in other words, not a problem of law; rather it is a problem of culture and of worldview.

 False Assumption #2